william-lawrence/math-and-ruby/helpers/fibonacci.md

 end
 ```

 We can see that I output a string when we are looking at the terms greater than 70.
-Lets compare what happen when we use Binet's Formula against our iterative fort the 70th and 71st terms of the Fibonacci sequence.
+Lets compare what happen when we use Binet's Formula against our iterative method for the 70th and 71st terms of the Fibonacci sequence.

 ```
 irb(main):001:0> Fibonacci.nth_term(70)